astrophena/exp/README.md

 # `exp`

 This repository contains various experiments.
-Some code depends on private repositories or doesn't even build :sad:.
+Some code depends on private repositories or doesn't even build.

 Use them with discretion and have fun!